-The general cost of living in Canada ranges from 1200 CAD per year to 2500 CAD per month.
-The cost of living will cover the accommodation, health insurance, food, and transportation expenses.
+Canada's general cost of living ranges from 1200 CAD per year to 2500 CAD per month.
+The cost of living will cover accommodation, health insurance, food, and transportation expenses.

 Note that this cost doesn't generally cover your extravagant social life.

-The job scope of Canada is diverse and enriching.
+The job scope in Canada is diverse and enriching.
 There are job opportunities fitting job seekers in several levels in Canada.
-Canada is known for its countless job opportunities eclectic in fields like medicines, technology, hospitality, and tourism.
+Canada is known for its countless job opportunities eclectic in fields like medicine, technology, hospitality, and tourism.

 Part-time job opportunities in Canada

-As a global student, you will be provided part-time job opportunities in Canada.
+As a global student, you will receive part-time job opportunities in Canada.
 Some of the most common and best part-time jobs for international students are- server/ bartender, barista, Uber driver, nanny, dog walker, salesperson, translator, teaching assistant, cook, and customer service assistant.

 The general pay that international students receive is 10 to 20 CAD per hour.